emilk/eon/README.md

 }
 ```

-The variants are encoded just like string in Con, e.g.
+The variants are encoded as strings in Con, e.g.

 ```yaml
 side: "Middle"